About this listing

 The space is on the third floor of our home.
 It is quiet and airy.
 The apartment has a washer/drier, TV with cable and premium channels.
 We provide linens, towels, shampoo and conditioner.
 The apartment is filled with light and surrounded by trees.
 You walk through our home to get to the space, but once upstairs, you can close the door and have all the privacy you wish.
 The house has high ceilings, wood floors and spacious rooms.
-The kitchen is fully equipped with stove, refrigerator, dishes, pots and pans, a coffee maker, tea kettle and we will provide coffee, tea, cereal, fruit and bagels.
+The kitchen is fully equipped with stove, refrigerator, microwave, dishes, pots and pans, a coffee maker, tea kettle and we will provide coffee, tea, cereal, fruit and bagels.
 There are comfortable arm chairs for reading.
-The bedroom has a double bed and we also have an Aero bed that could accommodate additional guests.
+The bedroom has a Queen bed and we also have an Queen Aero bed that could accommodate additional guests.
 There is a private bathroom with shower and tub.
 Street parking is available.
 We do have a cat on the first two floors of our house but he is not allowed on the third floor at all.
 We have had guests who are allergic to cats and they have not experienced any problems.

 Interaction with Guests

 We are can be as involved as you like, providing information about the city, places to visit, etc. However, if you wish total privacy, this is fine and we will welcome you and let you go on your way.
 The entire 3rd floor is your space during your stay.
 We give guests a key so they can come and go as they wish.